apache/kyuubi/docs/security/authorization/spark/build.md

 ## Build bundle jar with Apache Maven

-Apache Kyuubi provides the bundle jar for the Spark authZ plugin, You can run the authZ plugin using just a bundle jar without the additional dependency of jars, To build it, `cd` to the root direct of kyuubi project and run:
+Apache Kyuubi also provides the bundle jar for the Spark AuthZ plugin, You can run the AuthZ plugin using just a bundle jar without the additional dependency of jars, To build it, `cd` to the root direct of kyuubi project and run:

 ```shell